 There are several ways to reconstruct the breast, both with and without implants; your breast surgeon and plastic surgeon should work together with you in deciding which is best for you.

 The most common technique combines skin expansion with implant insertion.
 First, the surgeon inserts a balloon expander beneath the skin and chest muscle where the reconstructed breast will be located.
 A saline (salt water) solution is then injected into the expander through a tiny valve beneath the skin over a few weeks or months, eventually filling it and stretching the skin.
-The expander may then be left in place or replaced with a permanent implant.
+The expander may then be left in place or replaced with an implant.
 A final procedure reconstructs the nipple and areola (dark area of skin around the nipple).
 Some patients do not require tissue expansion and begin with the implant.

 DIEP Flap Procedure

 A deep inferior epigastric perforator (DIEP) flap uses skin and tissue from the abdominal area to recreate the breast mound after a mastectomy procedure.
 In most cases, there is enough excess fat and skin in the tummy area to create a new breast mound and restore the patient’s appearance.

 During the DIEP flap reconstruction procedure, an incision is made across the stomach, just below the navel, and layers of skin and fat are lifted up, similar to the technique used in a tummy tuck procedure.
 Along with the deep inferior epigastric perforator artery and vein, which are preserved to supply blood to the new breast tissue, the tissue flap is then moved to the breast area.
 The blood vessels are reattached using microsurgery and the transported skin and fat are reshaped to create a breast mound before they are sutured into place.